zerkz/JiraJockey/README.md

 =============

 * Agile Board
-  * shades resolved tickets
+  * Shades resolved tickets
-  * sets the goal line as gold bar
+  * Sets the goal line as gold bar
+  * Shades tickets in the clocked epic
 * GitHub
   * Changes ticket in title to link to jira ticket
   * Added a box to the bottom of the first comment in the PR comtaining the commands to pull the pr